Israel, Netanya, Mefi 5, office 308

 Israel, Netanya, Meffi 5, office 308

-How to find and prove Jewish roots?
+How to find and prove Jewish origin?

-March 28, 2022 657 Time to read: 9 min.
+March 28, 2022 1168 Time to read: 9 min.

 Jewish roots are usually started by people willing to relocate to Israel.
 In this case, they can count on participation in the repatriation program.
 Such a desire may also be associated with religious considerations, as well as attempts to restore family traditions.
 The reason may be the desire to find their relatives, to reunite with her.
 Let’s talk about how you can understand that you have Jewish roots.